Barbara A. Cotter

 Every dollar counts when defending a hotly contested employment dispute.
 Every case Barbara handles – whether a class action or an individual claim – incorporates that critical principle.
 Because litigation can spin out of control absent clear goals and ongoing cost benefit analysis, she crafts client-centered defense plans, suiting each client’s budget and priorities.

 As a litigator, she has extensive experience defending wage and hour class action claims and representative claims – including those under the Private Attorneys General Act.
-She represents a broad range of businesses, including manufacturers, retailers, professionals, contractors, public entities, and restaurants.
+She represents a broad range of businesses, including financial institutions, manufacturers, retailers, professionals, contractors, public entities, and restaurants.
 In addition to representative actions, she defends wrongful termination claims, harassment claims, individual wage and hour disputes (including claims for overtime, missed meal and rest breaks, and misclassification), claims under the Business and Professions Code for alleged unfair business practices, and other employment related claims such as trade secret misappropriation, defamation, emotional distress, and breach of contract.

 Barb provides advice and guidance on hiring and firing, leaves of absence, wage and hour compliance, disability accommodation, contract disputes, and protection of trade secrets.
 She drafts and reviews personnel policies, employment manuals, contracts, and severance agreements.
 She provides harassment prevention training – customized to meet each client’s specific goals.
 She is fluent in Spanish.